 It is interesting to note that publications vary regarding the most common location of dermoid cysts 6,7.

 Typically dermoid cysts appear as well defined low attenuating (fat density) lobulated masses.
-Calcifications may be present in the wall.
+Calcification may be present in the wall.
 Enhancement is uncommon, and if present should at most be a thin peripheral rim.

 Very rarely they demonstrate hyperdensity, thought to be due to a combination of saponification, microcalcification and blood products.
 This most often occurs when present in the posterior fossa, although the reason is uncertain 4.

 Unlike intracranial lipomas that follow fat density on all sequences, intracranial dermoids have more variable signal characteristics 1-4:

 - typically hyperintense (due to cholesterol components)

 - hyperintense droplets in the subarachnoid spaces may be visible if rupture has occurred

 T1 C+ (Gd): generally do not enhance